erg55/Simon-lab-workshop/homework/README.md

 1) For every alignment, get the total length.

-2) For every alignment get the number of taxa represented.
+2) For every alignment, get the number of taxa represented.

 3) Across all alignments, which taxon is the least represented.